-MARILYN LIPPMAN now lives in Dallas, but has connections to Fayette County.

-She is the Treasurer of Temple Israel in Schulenberg and a Board Member of the Jewish Cemetery in Hallettsville.
+MARILYN LIPPMAN now lives in Dallas, but has connections to Fayette of the Jewish Cemetery in Hallettsville.
 Marilyn is employed with Ericsson, Inc. in Plano, as a Business Operations Manager.
 In her spare time, she enjoys hot yoga, hiking, and gardening-especially mowing lawns!

-JIM BERNICK, Beach City, Tex-

-as was born and raised in Los Angeles, and graduated from USC with a degree in history.
-He and his wife, ident of Wholesale Plumbing Supply and is now a real estate investor.
-Louis is past president of
+JIM BERNICK, Beach City, Texas was born and raised in Los Angeles, and graduated from USC with a degree in history.
+He and his wife,